LINRON45/React-Native-Chat-App-in-progress/README.md

 3. Setup firebase following the instructions for android on https://rnfirebase.io/

+* In the event that icons do not show, open the powershell and run react-native link react-native-vector-icons.

 # User Stories
 1. Users can send messages to each other
 2. Users can set username